 Upgrade ownCloud From Packages¶

-Starting with ownCloud 8.2 the Linux package repositories have changed, and you must configure your system to use these new repositories to install or upgrade ownCloud 8.2+.
+- The Linux package repositories have changed, and you must configure your system to use these new repositories to install or upgrade ownCloud 8.2+.
 The new repositories are at our Open Build Service.

 The best method for keeping ownCloud current on Linux servers is by configuring your system to use ownCloud’s Open Build Service repository.
 Then stay current by using your Linux package manager to install fresh ownCloud packages.
 After installing upgraded packages you must run a few more steps to complete the upgrade.
 These are the basic steps to upgrading ownCloud:

 Upgrading ownCloud from our Open Build Service repository is just like any normal Linux upgrade.
 For example, on Debian or Ubuntu Linux this is the standard system upgrade command:

 Or you can upgrade just ownCloud with this command:

 On Fedora, CentOS, and Red Hat Linux use yum to see all available updates:

 You can apply all available updates with this command:

 Your Linux package manager only downloads the current ownCloud packages.
 Then your ownCloud server is immediately put into maintenance mode.
 You may not see this until you refresh your ownCloud page.

 Then use occ to complete the upgrade.
 You must run occ as your HTTP user.
 This example is for Debian/Ubuntu: